UviDTE-FPSoC/Zynq7000-dnn-inference/ZedBoard_DNNs/README.md

-This document intends to be a guide to be able use the Xilinx Edge AI tools with a ZedBoard SoC device.
+This document intends to be a guide which shows the process to use the Xilinx Edge AI tools with a ZedBoard SoC device.
 Most of the documentation, tutorials and examples provided by Xilinx in order to use their AI libraries and tools have been created for boards with Zynq MPSoCs Ultrascale+ chips and others.
 Never the less, the hardware IP block created by Xilinx to run DNN inference on their boards, the Deep Learning Procesing Unit (DPU), supports its implementation on Zynq-7000 family chips.
 ZedBoard mouns a Z-7020 chip, which is compatible with this hardware description block.

 In this guide it is preteded to explain the whole process to implement DNN inference on Zedboard.
 Software tools that have to be installed, creation of the hardware description project, configuration of an Operating System project to use this harware description with the ZedBoard, installation of Edge AI compilation tools and inference of several DNN models such as mobilenetv1, mobilenetv2 and inceptionv1.